winget-run/docs/docs/introduction.md

 ## Overview
 This developer-oriented guide outlines the major features and use-cases behind out [winget.run](https://winget.run) REST API.
 Our major goal for this API has been to empower developers in fetching Winget package data without having to interacting with the GitHub API, possibly running into rate-limits.

+TODO: add disclaimer that non public features are undocumented
+TODO: reading the schema
+TODO: on url params
+TODO: application/json
+TODO: error and no data responses
+TODO: pagination
+TODO: on dates
+TODO: on case sensitivity

 This guide is divided into multiple sections:

 ### General